koopero/string2png/README.md

 ### raw

 Dump data to `stdout` as binary, rather than datauri.
-Only on CLI.
+Does not affect `output`.

 ### normalize

 Specify number of columns to normalize.
+Each column will be normalized separately, mapping to a 0-1 range.
+Normalization is applied before `channels`.
+Best used with float `encoding`.

+### measure

+Output normalization parameters to a JSON file from command line.